Grants and Scholarships

 FSEOG is a federal program administered by Bates.
 The program provides grants of up to $4,000 a year to students with exceptional financial need.
 Preference is given to Federal Pell Grant recipients.

 Students who live in certain states may qualify for scholarships or grants offered through their state higher education authority.
 Students should consult their high school guidance counselor or state scholarship office for eligibility and deadline information.

-Bates has a generous outside scholarship policy that rewards students who seek out and apply for these awards, and will not reduce the Bates scholarship in a package unless the combination of scholarship aid from all sources (Bates, federal, state or other) exceeds the student’s calculated cost of attendance.
+Bates has a generous outside scholarship policy that rewards students who seek out and apply for these awards, and will not reduce the Bates grant in a package unless the combination of grant aid from all sources (Bates, federal, state or other) exceeds the student’s calculated cost of attendance.
 Outside scholarships can be used to reduce the loan and/or work components of a financial aid package or supplement the family contribution.
 Outside scholarships must be reported to ensure that financial aid awards remain in compliance with federal regulations and can be reported online through the Student Financial Services menu of the Garnet Gateway.

 Tuition Benefits Through a Parent’s Employer